-- 1) the existence of the given health problem - 2) the likely outcome of the proposed intervention
+- 1) the existence of the given health problem - 2) the likely outcome of the proposed intervention corollary supporting or related evidence from similar research can be used, but context/applicability must be considered.

 You may include qualitative and quantitative evidence, but trust, legitimacy, and prestige must be considered.